Charge dependence of mesons with flavored contact-interaction couplings: Pseudoscalar mesons in the contact-interaction model

 \subsection{Bethe-Salpeter Equation}

 The mass spectrum and wave functions of the pseudoscalar mesons are obtained by solving an eigenvalue problem posed by the homogeneous BSE,

 The flavor indices, $ef$, denote the quark content of the meson, while $q_+ = q + \alpha P$, $q_{-} = q - (1-\alpha) P$ are the quark momenta and $0 \leq \alpha \leq 1$ is an arbitrary momentum-partition parameter.
-In a truncation consistent with the DSE~\eqref{CI-DSE} the integral kernel,
+We follow Refs.~\cite{Serna:2020txe,Qin:2019oar,Serna:2017nlr} in using an \emph{average} of interactions, defined for each flavor with the DSE~\eqref{CI-DSE}, in the BSE kernel,